viswanath7/akka-hotswap/README.md

 * **popped** using `unbecome`.
 In this case, the actor will revert to its original behaviour.
 One must ensure that the number of pop operations (i.e. unbecome) matches the number of “push” operations in the long run; otherwise it'd amount to memory leak.
 * **pushed** again using `become`; which will essentially once again replace the current behavior (i.e. the top of the behavior stack).

+Become and unbecome pair approach is the recommended when the application needs to handle only two states.

 ### Stash

 `Trait` that enables an actor to temporarily stash away messages, that should not be handled using the actor’s current message handling behaviour.